AviatrixSystems/Docs/HowTos/FAQ.rst

 6. Remove admin account login
 ###############################

-"admin" account login can be disabled and instead use account user.
+The "admin" account login can be disabled to instead use account user.

-To disable admin login to the Controller, go to Settings -> Controller -> Login Customizatioin.
+To disable admin login to the Controller, go to Settings -> Controller -> Login Customization.
 Click Disable.

 7. Encrypt Controller EBS Volume
 ##################################